etiennecollin/ift3325/README.md

 ```

 > [!NOTE]
-> If the file sent only contains the string `exit`, the server will shutdown.
+> If the file sent only contains the string `shutdown`, the server will shutdown.

 ## Debugging vs. Release